Evaluating a Government Contract Management System

 A government contract management purchasing agent in Massachusetts shared a case study in successful contract management.
 The city of Woburn was eligible for a $250,000 grant.
 The problem was that eligibility was contingent on the completion of a streetlight upgrade on a seemingly impossible schedule.
 The city government conducted internal and external reviews, assessing local contractor availability and evaluating why progress had gone slowly during the initial phase of the project.
 Opting for a sealed bid method of procurement, promoting the opportunity in the contractor community, and asking smart questions about equipment and credit line capacity helped local government officials find a qualified contractor quickly, saving time and money.
 Ultimately, the project was completed on time and $90,000 under budget.
 It became eligible for the $250,000 in energy grant funding.

 Not all contracted projects go this smoothly, but proactive attention helped local government officials in Woburn act on a significant opportunity.
-A contract management system’s ability to optimize cost-effectiveness isn’t only a matter of catching a particular contract before it goes over budget.
+A contract lifecycle management system’s ability to optimize cost-effectiveness isn’t only a matter of catching a particular contract before it goes over budget.
 Evaluating speed of contract access and sharing, workflow processes for screening potential contractors, and review protocol provides important insight into an agency’s ability to take advantage of cost-saving measures and opportunities.